GoogleCloudPlatform/compute-image-tools/daisy/README.md

 Sources are similarly merged with the parent workflow and share the same scratch directory.
-The included workflow will not have access to the parent workflows variables however, all variable substitutions will come from the `Var` field in the IncludeWorkflow step or from the merged workflow's JSON file.
+The included workflow will not have access to the parent workflows variables however, all variable substitutions will come from the `Var` field in the IncludeWorkflow step or from the included workflow's JSON file.

 IncludeWorkflow step type fields: